Welcome to the Magic Woods of Door county in Spring....

 Here in the woods of Door County, Wisconsin, near the shore of Lake Michigan is the home of MagicWood Otterhounds owned by Becky and Bruce Van Houten.

-Our primary goal as Otterhound breeders is to enjoy life with four amazing Otterhounds.
+Our primary goal as Otterhound breeders is to enjoy life with our amazing Otterhounds.
 For fun, we participate with them

 in conformation events, and dabble with obedience, rally and tracking activities